upperr/DLSM/README.md

-# Combing Latent Space Models and Graph Neural Networks for Directed Graph Representation Learning
+# A Deep Latent Space Model for Interpretable Representation Learning on Directed Graphs

-This is the source code of our work "Combing Latent Space Models and Graph Neural Networks for Directed Graph Representation Learning" for medium-scale graph datasets.
+This is the source code of our work "A Deep Latent Space Model for Interpretable Representation Learning on Directed Graphs" for medium-scale graph datasets.
 [Here](https://github.com/upperr/DLSM-OGB) is another implementation of our work for the large-scale OGB datasets, which employs GraphSAGE as the encoder within our framework.

 ## Abstract

 Graph representation learning is a fundamental research problem for modeling relational data and benefits a number of downstream applications.
-Traditional Bayesian-based random graph models, such as the latent space models (LSMs), have been proved effective to learn interpretable representations, but suffer from the scalability issue.
-With the powerful representation learning ability of deep learning-based methods, the deep generative methods for graph-structured data, such as the variational auto-encoders (VAEs), have also emerged.
-However, most existing deep generative methods only consider undirected graphs, and usually bring about the interpretability issue.
-To overcome the problems in existing research and take the advantages of both random graph models and graph neural networks (GNNs), in this paper, we propose a deep generative model DLSM (Deep Latent Space Model) for directed graph representation learning by combining the LSMs and GNNs via a hierarchical VAE architecture.
-To adapt to directed graphs, our model generates multiple highly interpretable latent variables as node representations, which is also scalable for large-scale graphs.
-The experimental results on the real-world datasets demonstrate that our model achieves superior performances on multiple downstream tasks with good interpretability and scalability.
+Traditional Bayesian-based random graph models, such as the stochastic blockmodels (SBMs) and latent space models (LSMs), have proved effective to learn interpretable representations.
+To take the advantages of both the random graph models and deep learning-based methods such as graph neural networks (GNNs), some research proposes deep generative methods by combining the SBMs and GNNs.
+However, these combined methods have not fully considered the statistical properties of graphs which limits the model interpretability and applicability on directed graphs.
+To address these limitations in existing research, in this paper, we propose a Deep Latent Space Model (DLSM) for interpretable representation learning on directed graphs, by combining the LSMs and GNNs via a novel ``lattice VAE'' architecture.
+The proposed model generates multiple latent variables as node representations to improve model interpretability and adapt to the structure of directed graphs.
+Extensive experiments on representative real-world datasets demonstrate that our model achieves the state-of-the-art performances on link prediction and community detection with good interpretability.

 ## Requirements